Gulshan1357/nexus-game-engine/Nexus/src/Components/README.md

        - and 'jacobian' matrix, 'cachedLambda' (for impulse) and `bias` (for Baumgarte stabilization) also computed by the `ConstraintSystem`.

 9. **Particle Emitter Component**
-   - Informs the particle effect system how to emit the particles.
+   - Informs the `ParticleEffectSystem` how to emit the particles.

+10. **CameraFollow Component**
+   - Inform `CameraFollowSystem` which entities to follow. `CameraFollowSystem` can follow 2 entities at most.

 ---